335015939hi/dumbos-platform_hardware_interfaces/security/rkp/README.md

 *   AES-GCM for all encryption;
 *   SHA-256 / SHA-384 / SHA-512 for message digesting;
 *   HMAC with a supported message digest for all MACing; and
-*   HKDF with a supported message digest for all key derivation.
+*   CKDF / HKDF with a supported message digest for all key derivation.

 We believe that Curve25519 offers the best tradeoff in terms of security, efficiency and global trustworthiness, and that it is now sufficiently